What type of Saxophone do you play?

 Have you studied with spiritual teachers?

 I am a spiritual person to the extent that I understand what life is about, how difficult it is.
 And I know how difficult it is for me to kind of be the person I want to be, with better eating habits, better exercise habits, and most importantly, better Golden Rule habits towards other people.
-All these things, according to my spiritual belief, are important for the development of my soul.
+All these things, according to my spiritual beliefs, are important for the development of my soul.

 This is what is important to me, what I am trying to do with my life, to give it meaning.
 In fact, Coltrane and I used to speak about these things and exchange books.
 And I have studied Zen in Japan, and spent time in a monastery in India.